-Most Common Origins of Unsatisfactory IAQ
+Most Common Causes of Poor IAQ

 Volatile Organic Compounds

-They’re found in paint and stains along with:
+They’re found in paint and stains as well as:

 - Building materials

 When these fumes accumulate in your home, they can irritate your eyes, nose and throat.
 They might also lead to headaches and nausea.
 Regardless of whether your residence is in a rural or industrial area, an EPA study found indoor levels of these pollutants can be 2–5 times greater than the air outdoors.

 Always follow the manufacturer’s directions when painting or cleaning.
 Unlatching a window can help odors dissipate faster.